Parkinson’s can take a toll on our mental health, whether we are a person with the disease or a care partner.

 When stress, anxiety or depression become overwhelming or you’re just plain tired of feeling lousy all the time, don’t be afraid to seek professional counseling.
 Seeking medical attention when we’re physically ill is what people do all the time.
 Why should it be any different when we feel mentally or emotionally unwell?

 Talking to a counselor or therapist is not a sign of weakness — it’s a sign of strength.
 It means that you are able to recognize when you don’t feel like yourself.
 What’s more, you are brave enough to ask for support.
 Sometimes the best self-care you can do is allowing others to care for you.
 This goes for care partners too.

 Y is for Yoga

 Yoga is especially beneficial for those living with Parkinson’s because it boosts mobility, strength, balance and flexibility.
 Performing stretching motions while taking slow, deep breaths sends oxygen to various parts of the body for nourishment, while reducing stress, depression and anxiety.

 In fact, a study conducted by the Yoga Biomedical Trust in London found that 94 percent of participants saw a reduction in anxiety after performing yoga each morning.
 Try doing yoga before you start your day.
 During the last few minutes of your practice, when you’re lying in savasana or stillness, set your intention for what you wish to achieve in the next 24 hours, even if it’s just “peace of mind.”

-Yoga is the perfect tool to pull yourself of panic mode because it almost acts like a reset button.
+Yoga is the perfect tool to pull yourself out of panic mode because it almost acts like a reset button.
 If you’re overwhelmed, take a few minutes to do some yoga.
 Focusing on breathing and gliding your body into relaxing postures will soothe frazzled nerves and improve mental focus.
 At the very least, it’s a temporary distraction from whatever stressed you out in the first place.

 By Kathryn Jones